Pegguy Arphexad: International career

 Arphexad made one appearance for the France national under-21 team in 1994.

 After football

 Rumours surfaced online that Arphexad turned to making pornographic content after a failed career in acting.
 However, in an interview with the Leicester Mercury, he stated the rumours were not true, whilst going on to say that he now works in sports insurance.
-He is currently works for Henner Sports as a European Business Officer.
+He currently works for Miller Sports and Entertainment, previously known as Henner Sports as a European Business Officer.